 An investor will have to weigh these factors when determining what options to sell.
 A weekly option may appeal to the investor, but if the open interest or volume is low, it becomes very inefficient to trade.
 Large bid/ask spreads make opening and closing a trade at an efficient price more difficult.

 Regardless of whether or not you choose to trade monthly or weekly covered calls, one of the best ways to earn a consistent income is to devise a defined investment strategy and practice it without interruption.
-This can take the form of rolling covered calls, dollar-cost averaging, or any other investment strategy that you personally find appealing.
+This can take the form of rolling covered calls, dollar-cost averaging, or any other investment strategy that you find appealing.

 It is equally important to keep in mind that you want to stick with your investment strategy even when it is tempting not to.
 The worst mistakes usually occur when you depart from a set strategy to chase gains through riskier trades.

-You will also want to take advantage of any resources that are offered to you to find the best stocks to do covered calls with. optionDash includes many screening tools and data points to help you practice your chosen method successfully.
+You will also want to take advantage of any resources that are offered to you to find the best stocks to do covered calls with. optionDash includes many covered call investment tools and data points to help you practice your chosen method successfully.
 Our free covered call screener can help you to locate the best weekly covered call options or monthly calls.
 It also includes a cash-secured put screener for those inclined to sell puts to generate income.